What is the political situation in the Czech Republic now, following the October 2017 parliamentary elections?

 Then there is an ever growing disenchanted lower class whose members feel the new democratic regime identified with deregulated capitalism has made them worse off.
 There are millions of households living with a constant fear of unpredictable expenses they would not be able to cover even if they could be as low as part of their monthly income.

 Hence a campaign of trade unions calling for “The End of the Cheap Work” is constantly getting momentum.
 The fact that people here are paid much less than their counterparts in the West for the same work is part of the problem.
-And it is also one of the most gracious explanations of the loathsome attitude the post-communist have displayed towards refugees: the people who have not been subject of a generous solidarity are not able to display it themselves.
+And it is also one of the most gracious explanations of the loathsome attitude the post-communist countries have displayed towards refugees: the people who have not been subject of a generous solidarity are not able to display it themselves.

 What are you expecting from the EU in regard to the political situation in the Czech Republic?